 If you see an animal, wild or stray, with these signs, do not approach it and stay away.
 If any animal is acting strangely, call your local animal control officer for help.
+Residents are strongly urged not to approach animals they do not know.

-For the safety of pets and the convenience of county residents, the Oneida County Health Department offers Rabies Vaccination Clinics throughout the year in various community locations.
-As of now, dates of future clinics will be released at later time.
+For the safety of pets and the convenience of county residents, the Oneida County Health Department offers Rabies Vaccination Clinics throughout the year in various community locations, however, there are no scheduled vaccination clinics at this time.